davidsbatista/davidsbatista.net/_posts/2018-01-23-StanfordNER.md

 You can read more about Portuguese contractions [here](https://www.wikiwand.com/en/Contraction_(grammar)#/Portuguese) and [here](https://blogs.transparent.com/portuguese/contractions-in-portuguese/).

+So I come up with a script (very quick and dirty) to convert the extended contractions back to the short original forms, since that is the way one finds most of the news texts in Portuguese.

-I also converted the original corpus format into a CoNNL style format, since the original comes XML.
+I also converted the original corpus format into a CoNNL style format, i.e., one token per line, since the original corpus is distributed in XML format.

 Then, I discard some annotations (i.e., MSC and EVT) which were not relevant for my experiments.
-I used BIO encoding for 4 different types of named-entities, resulting in a total of 30 343 sentences, and the following number of tags for each token:
+I've kept the original BIO encoding schema for 4 different types of named-entities, resulting in a total of 30 343 sentences, and the following number of tags for each token:

 {% highlight python %}
           Total Number of Tokens